 The Castle of Hunyadi János

-Corvin Castle, also known as Hunyadi Castle or Hunedoara Castle (Romanian: Castelul Huniazilor or Castelul Corvinilor; Hungarian: Vajdahunyadi vár), is a Gothic-Renaissance castle in Hunyad / Hunedoara, in Transylvania, now it is located in Romania.
+Corvin Castle, also known as Hunyad / Vajdahunyadi Castle or Hunedoara Castle (Romanian: Castelul Huniazilor or Castelul Corvinilor), is a Gothic-Renaissance castle in Hunyad / Hunedoara, in Transylvania, it can be found in Romania.

 As I have written so much about Hunyadi János and his son, King Matthias Corvinus, it is timely to present to you the castle where the greatest Hungarian king grew up.
 You can read more about King Matthias Corvinus here: